-Modes of Proof of Documents – Admission, Direct Evidence, Expert evidence, Presumption etc.
+Modes of Proof of Documents – Admission, Direct Evidence, Expert Evidence, Presumption etc.

 Saji Koduvath, Advocate, Kottayam.